How to get from San Jose to Tamarindo

 Departure and arrival station

-For this route from San Jose to Tamarindo, there are three main van operators available: Paradise Shuttle, Caribe and Interbus.
+For this route from San Jose to Tamarindo, there are four minivan operators available: Interbus, Super Shuttle Costa Rica, Amigo Transfer and Costa 24/7.

 Minivan schedule from San Jose to Tamarindo